Undergraduate research opportunities

 - All CCU colleges have funding to support student travel to present their research or creative works at professional conferences, symposia or exhibitions.
 Coordinate with your research mentor and be sure to get your request in early.

 - Many conferences offer travel grants for student presenters.
 Carefully review the webpages for any conference you plan to attend to see if this is the case.
 The deadline for these grants is generally early, so plan ahead.

-- The CCU Honors Program designates funding to support research expenses for Honors Theses.
-Honors students should check with the Director of the Honors Program.
+- The CCU Honors College designates funding to support research expenses for Honors Theses.
+Honors students should check with the director of the Honors Program.